Movement develops the brain

 • Phobias

-• Swings for long periods of time
+• Swings or rocks for long periods of time

 • Repeated banging of head